ObviusOwl/check_apt_updates/docs/usage.md

   --html                Format email as HTML message instead of plain UTF-8
                         text.
   -a, --ascii           Only use ASCII characters.
+  -q, --quiet           Output anything if no updates are available.
 ```

 ## nagios subcommand